mbi6245/HMSBootCamp/README.md

 1. Run `git remote add origin https://github.com/YOUR-ACCOUNT/HMSBootCamp.git`
 1. Run `git push origin main`
 <!-- 1.
 Run `git add .` followed by `git commit -m "initial commit"` -->

+*Adapted from this stackoverflow post, feel free to follow these [steps](https://stackoverflow.com/a/44076938) if you would like to do so instead*